-The Taxpayer Relief Act of 1997 made the following changes that affect the research credit:
+The Tax and Trade Relief Extension Act of 1998 made the following changes that affect the research credit:

-- Generally, the credit is now available for amounts paid or incurred before July 1, 1998. - If the alternative incremental credit was elected for the first tax year beginning after June 30, 1996, and before July 1, 1997, the alternative credit will apply to amounts paid or incurred during the 24-month period beginning with the first month of that year.
-However, the 24-month period is reduced by the number of months after June 1996 that the taxpayer paid or incurred costs taken into account in figuring the regular credit. - If the alternative incremental credit was not elected for the first tax year beginning after June 30, 1996, and before July 1, 1998, the election now may be made for amounts paid or incurred before July 1, 1998.
+• Generally, the credit is now available for amounts paid or incurred before July 1, 1999.

+• If the alternative incremental credit was elected for the first tax year beginning after June 30, 1996, and before July 1, 1997, the alternative credit will apply to amounts paid or incurred during the 36-month period beginning with the first month of that year.
+However, the 36-month period is reduced by the number of months after June 1996 that the taxpayer paid or incurred costs taken into account in figuring the regular credit.

-If you filed a 1996-97 fiscal year return for a tax year that ended after May 31, 1997, you may need to file an amended return for that year to take into account costs paid or incurred after the credit expired under prior law but that now qualify for the credit.
+If you filed a 1997-98 fiscal year return for a tax year that ended after June 30, 1998, you may need to file an amended return for that year to take into account costs paid or incurred after the credit expired under prior law but that now qualify for the credit.